aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/create-onenote-doc-page-title/_index.md

 ```

 ### Step 2: Create Document Object

+The `Document` class represents a OneNote notebook in memory, providing methods to manipulate pages and save the file.
 Instantiate a new `Document` – this represents the OneNote file you’ll build.

 ```java
 // Create an object of the Document class